HOME > FAQ and Help

 top

-• In the CyberItalian Beginner Lessons, Pinocchio introduces himself, his family and friends, and discusses familiar topics.
+• In the CyberItalian Beginner level, Pinocchio (Pino for friends) introduces himself, his family and friends, and discusses familiar topics.
 Students learn and practice basic language structures.
 They learn to describe and talk about familiar topics (family, food, transportation, travel...).
-In this level Pinocchio also discovers that his friends (the Cat and the Fox) are not very good friends, and he wonders about friendship.
+In this level Pino also discovers that his friends (the Cat, the Fox and Lucignolo) are not very good friends, and he wonders about friendship.

-• In the CyberItalian Intermediate Lessons, Pinocchio travels through Italy, meets with very famous Italian people (Leonardo, Michelangelo, Rossini, etc.) and discusses cultural topics such as opera, art, literature.
+• In the CyberItalian Intermediate level, Pino travels through Italy, meets with very famous Italian people (Leonardo, Michelangelo, Rossini, etc.) and discusses cultural topics such as opera, art, literature.
 Students learn to narrate and to express themselves with more complex sentences.
-In this level Pinocchio asks to each famous person he meets: 'Cosa è l'amicizia?'
+In this level Pino asks to each famous person he meets: 'Cosa è l'amicizia?'
 (What is friendship?).

-• In the CyberItalian Advanced Lessons, Pinocchio continues his travel through Italy, meets with other famous Italians (Ferrari, Galileo, Machiavelli, etc.), discusses important topics such as history, education and politics.
+• In the CyberItalian Advanced level, Pino continues his travel through Italy, meets with other famous Italians (Ferrari, Galileo, Machiavelli, etc.), discusses important topics such as history, education and politics.
 Students learn how to write their resume in Italian, make hypothesis, refine and maintain the language using more complex structures.
-In this level Pinocchio wants to know what is the best job and how to be happy in life.
+In this level Pino wants to grow-up and become rich and famous, even though he doesn't know what to do in life.
+But what is life after all?

 top